Low-tech biochar production for smallholders as an opportunity for enhancing livelihood and promoting climate-smart agriculture.

 Our partners

-Ithaka Institute developed the European Biochar Certificate (EBC) which sets the standards and methods for biochar production and application that yields a carbon sink (e.g., carbon removal).
-We will be applying the EBC standard for tropical smallholder agriculture and biochar production in our project, as part of a network of projects across the tropics.
+Ithaka Institute developed the European Biochar Certificate (EBC) and now Carbon Standards International which sets the standards and methods for biochar production and application that yields a carbon sink (e.g., carbon removal).
+We will be applying the Artisanal C-Sink standard for tropical smallholder agriculture and biochar production in our project, as part of a network of projects across the tropics.

 Current Progress